Birmingham-and-Solihull-ICS/BSol.mapR/README.md

 When choosing a colour map, it is worth taking some time to consider accessibility for colour-blind readers.
-It is best practice to choose a perceptually uniform colour pallet whenever possible.
+It is best practice to choose a perceptually uniform colour palette whenever possible.
 Additionally, if your map includes constituency or locality names, it might be worth using an [online contrast checker](https://webaim.org/resources/contrastchecker/?fcolor=0000FF&bcolor=FFFFFF)